 Another year, another birthday celebration…what will you do this time?
-Whether you want it to involve copious drinks, a one-of-a-kind dining experience, or a bit of sweat, there’s no shortage of ways to make your b-day extra special.
+Whether you want it to involve copious drinks, a one-of-a-kind dining experience, or a bit of competition, there’s no shortage of ways to make your b-day extra special.
 Here are some fun ways to celebrate your birthday in Nashville.

 Fun Ways to Celebrate Your Birthday in Nashville

 If you live in or are visiting Music City, chances are you’re a fan of live music.
-And no matter the day of week or time of year, concerts abound.
-Low-key venues on the medium to larger side are best suited for group outings, since you’re less likely to be shushed.
+And no matter the day of the week or time of year, concerts abound.
+Low-key venues on the medium to the larger side are best suited for group outings since you’re less likely to be shushed.
 Ascend Amphitheater, Bridgestone Arena, Marathon Music Works, the Basement East, and 3rd & Lindsley offer well-rounded lineups that won’t disappoint.

 The Escape Game

-With two locations in Nashville, The Escape Game is popular for anyone who loves thrills, interactive puzzles, and a good theme.
+With multiple locations in Nashville, The Escape Game is popular for anyone who loves thrills, interactive puzzles, and a good theme.
 Round up six or seven quick-thinking buds so you can take over an entire room.
 If you’re mixing friend groups, this is a great way for them to get to know each other very well, very quickly!